This entry has a more recent update; check this out here: 10 Major Challenges of Credit Risk Management in Banks

 - The first method combines exposure (the total amount intended to be collected over the life of the loan), default probability, and loss rate (the percentage of the exposure that can be collected if the debtor defaults).

-- The second method is based on a combination of the borrower’s FICO score, debt-to-income ratio, and potential debt (available credit).
+- The second method is based on the borrower’s FICO score, debt-to-income ratio, and potential debt (available credit).

 These methods of calculating risk are fairly rigid and create tight, inflexible parameters.
-They are favored by the most conservative, risk-averse lenders.
-Achieving a 360-degree view of your financial organization’s risk across the entire group can open up new demographics for lending while maintaining a low-risk threshold.
+The most conservative, risk-averse lenders favor them.
+A 360-degree view of your financial organization’s risk across the entire group can open up new demographics for lending while maintaining a low-risk threshold.

 Identifying portfolio concentrations or re-grade portfolios is essential to ensure you’re seeing the big picture.
-A comprehensive risk assessment scorecard should be able to quickly and clearly identify strengths and weaknesses associated with a loan.
+A comprehensive risk assessment scorecard should be able to identify strengths and weaknesses associated with a loan quickly.

-Risk analytics took an enormous stride forward when financial services giants embraced big data programs, but small and mid-sized banks and credit unions found adoption slower due to the investment involved.
+Risk analytics took an enormous stride forward when financial services giants embraced big data programs.
+Still, small and mid-sized banks and credit unions found adoption slower due to the investment involved.
 Thanks to modern tools now available to institutions of all sizes, big data in banking is more accessible than ever.

 Risk analytics can be considered a transformation, allowing banks to align their strategy, governance, culture, business models, and technology to optimize the processes surrounding their risk management operations.
 By optimizing and mitigating risk factors, firms can monetize the risk management process and strengthen their returns from lending practices.

 This transformative shift in financial services is made possible by accessible analytics, improved infrastructure, strategic partnerships with data clearinghouses, and credit scorecard systems optimized based on larger, more comprehensive datasets.